 The savvy community accepted that whilst sustainability is extremely important to tourism, the industry faces many challenges to achieve this.

 Balancing the requirements of travellers with the needs of the local community, the culture of the region and the eco-systems were recognised as important challenges by many participants.
 Preserving the traditional way of life, retaining the ‘authenticity’ of a culture and the wildlife of a destination so it remained an attractive travel option for future generations was another.

 Most accepted that education is of paramount importance, with all involved needing to understand the challenges and implications.
 Governments, industry, tour operators, accommodation providers, local communities but possibly most of all tourists need educating to adjust their expectations.

-It was also heartening to hear that there are initiatives currently being discussed which will provide a ‘code of practice’ for sustainable tourism operators to adhere to.
+It was also heartening to hear that there are initiatives being discussed which will give a ‘code of practice’ for sustainable tourism operators to adhere to.
 The hope is that those fulfilling the stipulated requirements will become certified providing travellers with a list of approved operators.

-When asked to provide some basic ways in which individual travellers can support sustainable travel, the community surpassed itself.
+When asked to give some basic ways in which each traveller can support sustainable travel, the community surpassed itself.

 The underlying advice was that we should all take responsibility for ourselves, our actions and travel choices.
 There are genuine eco-friendly options available and merely carbon-offsetting a flight is not one of them.

 Supporting local projects and spending money within the community and not just in a resort hotel were popular suggestions.
 Making smart decisions, doing some thorough research into the ‘green’ credentials of travel operators was another.
 Encouraging those that are making genuine efforts to become sustainable through bookings was well supported within the community.